Why you may want to consider investing for a passive income?

 A major issue that we face as a society is the perception people have around the concept of income.
 Many people think that income comes from their job.
-Which it does but your job is simply one active income stream.
-Unfortunately our wages alone aren’t enough to pave the way to financial security.
+Which it does, but your job is simply one active income stream.
+Unfortunately, our wages alone aren’t enough to pave the way to financial security.

 COVID-19 has played havoc with a significant amount of people’s incomes.
 Having sources of passive income can prepare you for difficult times such as this.
 With passive income comes peace of mind.
-If your active income is taken away from you, passive income ensures that you won’t find yourself in a desperate situation.
+If your active income is taken away from you, passive income can ensure that you won’t find yourself in a desperate situation.